 where $\textbf{1} \in \R^N$ is a vector of all ones.
 We use the shorthand $ X = [\Xout \mid \Xin] \in \R^{N \times 2n}. $

 The design matrix $D$ reveals an important property of our model \eqref{Eq: srgm}.
 While the columns of the the global parameters $\mu$ and $\gamma$ have non-zero entries in all $N \sim n^2$ rows of $D$, the local parameters $\alpha$ and $\beta$ only have $n$ non-zero entries in their respective columns.
-Thus, the effective sample size for $\alpha$ and $\beta$ is only $n$, whereas it is $N$, that is, of order $n$ larger, for the global parameters $\mu$ and $\gamma$, which will also be reflected in the different rates of convergence we obtain in Theorem \ref{Thm: consistency directed} below.
+Thus, the effective sample size for $\alpha$ and $\beta$ is only $n$, whereas it is $N$, that is, of order $n$ larger, for the global parameters $\mu$ and $\gamma$.
+This will also be reflected in the different rates of convergence we obtain in Theorem \ref{Thm: consistency directed} below.

-A key quantity in the theory of high-dimensional statistics is the population Gram matrix $\Sigma$, which is closely linked to the hessian of $\mathcal{L}$ and the precision matrix.
-Informally speaking, it is given by
+A key quantity in the theory of high-dimensional statistics is the population Gram matrix $\Sigma$, closely linked to the Hessian of $\mathcal{L}$ and the precision matrix.
+Loosely speaking, it is given by

 Were we to naively ignore the differing sample sizes between local and global parameters and choose $\Sigma = 1/N \cdot \E[D^TD]$, our proofs would fail, due to the top-left corner of $\Sigma$ rapidly converging to the zero-matrix, making $\Sigma$ singular in the limit.
 In particular, the \textit{compatibility condition} (cf.~Section \ref{Sec: consistency}), crucial for proofs for LASSO-type problems, would not hold.
-We need to account for this fact and therefore have to use a \textit{sample-size adjusted} Gram matrix.
+We need to account for this fact and therefore propose to use a \textit{sample-size adjusted} Gram matrix.
 To that end, we introduce the matrix

 where $I_m$ is the $m \times m$ identity matrix and define the \textit{sample size adjusted Gram matrix} $\Sigma$ as